daltonmenezes/electron-app/docs/STRUCTURE.md

 ## src/shared

-A folder containing data shared between one or more processes, such as constants, configured libs, utilities, types, etc.
+A folder containing data shared between one or more processes, such as constants, utilities, types, etc.